Skip to main content

 Description

-Our graduates are highly marketable and find work in advertising and public relations agencies, corporate communications, the sports industry, nonprofit organizations and government.
+Our graduates are highly marketable and find work in advertising and public relations agencies, corporations, nonprofits, government, education, entertainment, sports, healthcare and other public-sector fields.

 Advertising and Public Relations program highlights: